-- 4. Complete the Explanation and Waiver of Rights, Form 69 (Appendix A), to provide a written record of the explanation of constitutional rights and a waiver of counsel for each suspect subject to Custodial Interrogation, unless unpractical to do so. - 4.1.
-Determine whether the suspect can read the Explanation and Waiver of Rights Form.
-If not, see Special Circumstances below. - 4.2.
-Read each sentence (numbers 1-5) aloud to the suspect. - 4.3.
-Ask suspect if they understand each right and, have them initial after each statement, unless not practicable to do so, such as when a suspect is physically unable to initial, unable to read or write, or where unsafe to obtain the supect's initials (i.e., a physically combative suspect or a suspect who may try to harm themselves). - 4.4.
-Read the waiver statement (in bold) to the suspect. - 4.5.
-Ask if the suspect is willing to sign the waiver statement.
+- 5. The member shall complete the Explanation and Waiver of Rights, Form 69 (Appendix A), to provide a written record of the explanation of constitutional rights and a waiver of counsel for each suspect subject to Custodial Interrogation, unless unpractical to do so.
+The member shall: - 5.1.
+Determine whether the suspect can read the Explanation and Waiver of Rights form.
+If not, see Special Circumstances below. - 5.2.
+Read each sentence (numbers 1-5) aloud and word for word to the suspect. - 5.3.
+Ask the suspect if they understand each right and offer them the opportunity to ask any questions they may have.
+Have them initial after each statement, unless not practicable to do so, such as when a suspect is physically unable to initial, unable to read or write, or where unsafe to obtain the suspect's initials (i.e., a physically combative suspect or a suspect who may try to harm themselves). - 5.4.
+Read the waiver statement (in bold) to the suspect. - 5.5.
+Ask the suspect if they are willing to sign the waiver statement.
 If the suspect refuses to sign, they may still waive their rights orally or by implication.
-Refusal to sign as well as the decision to provide an oral waiver must be documented on the form. - 4.6.
-Fill out all requested information in the appropriate lines. - 4.7.
-Complete the Suspect Activity Sheet, Form 429 (Appendix C), if appropriate.
+Refusal to sign as well as the decision to provide an oral waiver shall be documented on the form. - 5.6.
+Fill out all requested information in the appropriate lines. - 5.7.
+Complete the Suspect Activity Sheet, Form 429 (Appendix C), if appropriate. - 6.
+Whenever possible, members should use the Explanation and Waiver of Rights form, Form 69. - 7.
+In the event that it is not practical to use the Explanation and Waiver of Rights, Form 69: - 7.1.
+Prior to Custodial Interrogation members shall ensure that the person to be interrogated has been advised the following rights and waived them: - 7.1.1.
+You have the right to remain silent,

-- 5. The Explanation and Waiver of Rights, Form 69, should be used whenever possible.
-The limited circumstances when it may not be practical are when the suspect has a visual impairment, language barrier (and the form is not available in their primary language), is illiterate, or physical disability prevents them from signing the form. - 6.
-In the event that it is not practical to use the Explanation and Waiver of Rights, Form 69: - 6.1.
-Prior to Custodial Interrogation members must ensure that the person to be interrogated has been advised the following (or its equivalent): - 6.1.1.
-You have the right to remain silent, - 6.1.2.
-Any statement that you make can be used against you in court, - 6.1.3.
-You have the right to speak to an attorney before and during questioning, - 6.1.4.
+- 7.1.2.
+Any statement that you make can be used against you in court, - 7.1.3.
+You have the right to speak to an attorney before and during questioning, - 7.1.4.
 You have the right to be appointed an attorney if you cannot afford one, and to speak with that attorney before and during questioning.
-If you agree to answer questions, you can stop answering at any time and request an attorney, and no more questions will be asked of you. - 6.2.
-The suspect must understand and waive these rights prior to giving a statement, and so the following questions (or their equivalent) should be asked: - 6.2.1.
-Do you understand the rights that I've just read to you? - 6.2.2.
-Do you want to waive these rights and talk to me? - 6.3.
-Complete the Suspect Activity Sheet, Form 429, if appropriate, and fully document (a) the basis for not using Form 69, and (b) the questions asked and the responses elicited pertaining to any waiver given.
+If you agree to answer questions, you can stop answering at any time and request an attorney, and no more questions will be asked of you. - 7.2.
+The suspect must understand and waive these rights prior to Custodial Interrogation, and the member should ask the following questions (or their equivalent): - 7.2.1.
+Do you understand the rights that I've just read to you? - 7.2.2.
+Do you want to waive these rights and talk to me? - 7.3.
+The member shall complete the Suspect Activity Sheet, Form 429, if appropriate; and fully document: - 7.3.1.
+The basis for not using Form 69, and - 7.3.2.
+The questions asked and the responses elicited pertaining to any waiver given.